 - The faster and harder the heart pumps, the higher the rate of blood circulation.

 - Venous return is the return of blood to the heart via venules and veins

 - If this is slow, the volume of blood pumped from the heart with each beat (stroke volume) is lower

 - This lowers cardiac output and reduces BP and flow rate.

-Venous return (blood returning to the heart) must constitute three fifths of the blood circulating the body at any time in order to maintain a steady blood flow.
+Venous return (blood returning to the heart) must constitute three-fifths of the blood circulating the body at any time in order to maintain steady blood flow.
 At rest this is not a problem, however, during exercise the blood pressure in the veins is not high enough to increase the level of venous return and so maintain the higher stroke volume and cardiac output which exercise requires.
 A number of mechanisms are used which help to increase venous return: